 So, instead of choosing a space that lacks businesses in your industry, stay as close to your competition as possible.
 Shoppers will already be coming to that area in search of the products or services you provide.

-What Did Your Competitors Change about Their Designs?
+What Did Your Competitors Change About Their Designs?

 Your neighboring competitors should be kept in mind as you design your new location as well.
 Their space probably looked just like yours when it was first purchased.
 Did your competitors invest in tenant/leasehold improvements, like tearing down walls, lighting changes, new plumbing, or something related to HVAC (heating, ventilation, air conditioning)?
 Then, examine the layout of their inventory, displays, and customer service areas.
 Odds are, the layout of at least one of these areas has had a crucial impact on their success.

 Pay special attention to design-related decisions that emphasize your competitors’ greatest strengths.
-For example, let’s say you own a restaurant that is known for its outdoor bar and seating area.
+For example, let’s say you own a restaurant known for its outdoor bar and seating area.
 That business might invest in outdoor heating so customers can continue eating outside as temperatures shrink.

 What Kind of Layout Offers the Best Customer Experience?